 Reviewing the Assessment (VI-SPDAT) and our Referral Process (Match Form) to ensure that our coordinated entry system meets the needs of our community.

-Reviewing performance data from the coordinated entry process.

 All data collected through the HMIS for the Coordinated Entry System will be reviewed.

 Recommending changes or improvements to the process based on performance data.

-We will take feedback from all service providers and participating households.
+Feedback from all service providers and participating households.

+Per HUD’s CES Management and Data Guide, in the context of coordinated entry, evaluation is the process of using participant and provider data to measure the functioning of the CE process.
+HUD’s Coordinated Entry Notice requires ongoing planning and stakeholder consultation concerning the implementation of coordinated entry.
+At least annually, the CoC must solicit feedback from participating projects and from participants.

+Evaluation Implementation:

+Once the annual CES evaluation is complete, the CoC must use the feedback received to make necessary updates to the coordinated entry operational practices and document those changes or enhancements in written policies and procedures.
+This activity may be undertaken by the CES Committee or another entity defined by the CoC, but must not be undertaken by the management entity.

 PARTNER AGENCIES